openwdl/wdl/versions/development/SPEC.md

 String spaces = "  "
 String name = "Henry"
 String company = "Acme"
-# This string evaluates to: "  Hello Henry\n  Welcome to Acme!"
+# This string evaluates to: "  Hello Henry,\n  Welcome to Acme!"
 # The string still has spaces because the placeholders are evaluated after removing the common
 # leading whitespace.
 String multi_line = <<<